 In reality, I’ve spent way more time writing and revising clients’ articles than expected.
 I worked on weekends with no breaks and no mood.
 My clients seemed satisfied with my work, but the only one who did not feel proud of it was me.

 Here is what I learned the hard way:

 You don’t need talent to get paid to write about anything.
 Anyone can do it.
 It only requires persistence and consistency.

 Don’t charge your clients for unsolicited writing.
 They can pretty much do it themselves.

 If you are a beginner but want to make money writing from home, there are many ways to do it.
 I’ll share all my strategies in this post.
 The good news, you don’t necessarily have to work with clients to get paid to blog and write articles from home.

 In one year of working from home, I’ve published over 200 blog posts on Medium, tried a few more writing platforms, and launched this website to share my experience with soulmates worldwide.

 I worked overtime and on weekends.
-I sacrificed friendship and relationships, but my desire to become financially sustainable was stronger than any excuse.
+I sacrificed friendships and relationships, but my desire to become financially sustainable was stronger than any excuse.

-If you want to have a part-time writing job and get paid to write about anything, the following options will help you reach your goals.
+If you want a part-time writing job and get paid to write about anything, the following options will help you reach your goals.

 The following list contains blogs that pay writers and writing gigs anyone can try.